aimms/language-reference/sparse-execution/the-aimms-sparse-execution-engine/storage-and-basic-operations-of-the-execution-engine.rst

 A reordered view of an ordered view is a lexicographic order of the elements such that the order of the indices in the identifier matches the order of the running indices.
-A reordered view, and the grouping according to this view, are illustrated in :numref:`fig:sparse.aggr-j`.
+A reordered view, and the grouping according to this view, are illustrated in :ref:`the following figure <fig:sparse.aggr-j>`.

 .. figure:: storage-and-basic-operations-of-the-execution-engine-pspic4.svg
    :name: fig:sparse.aggr-j